chanakakn/VirusTotalScanner/README.md

 10. Input Validation: Perform proper input validation to ensure that the user-provided parameters are valid and within the expected range.
 This helps to prevent errors or unexpected behavior caused by invalid input.

+This updated script includes multi-threading for parallel file processing, logging functionality, exception handling, and exports the results to an Excel sheet.
+It logs important events and errors to the "script.log" file.
+The Excel file path can be provided as a command-line argument using the -x or --excel option.
+By default, the results will be saved to a file named "results.xlsx" in the script's directory.